 Census Cuts All Counting Efforts Short By A Month

-The Census Bureau is ending all counting efforts for the 2020 census on Sept.
-30, a month shorter than previously announced, the bureau's director confirmed Monday in a statement.
+The U.S. Census Bureau is ending all counting efforts for the 2020 census on Sept.
+30, a month sooner than previously announced, the bureau's director confirmed Monday in a statement.
 That includes critical door-knocking efforts and collecting responses online, over the phone and by mail.

 These last-minute changes to the constitutionally mandated count of every person living in the U.S. threaten the accuracy of population numbers used to determine the distribution of political representation and federal funding for the next decade.